 Pip is one of the best tools to install and manage Python packages.
 Pip has earned its fame by the number of applications using this tool.
 Used for its capabilities in handling binary packages over the easily installed package manager, Pip enables 3rd party package installations.
 Though the newest versions of Python come with pip installed as a default, this tutorial will show how to install Pip, check its version, and show some basic commands for its use.
 Watch the video below or review the following article for additional instructions.

 Keeping your software and applications up to date is a crucial part of maintaining security and stability in your web hosting systems.
 Unfortunately, updating system components and back-end software can sometimes be a frustrating and a difficult process.
 However, thanks to Microsoft’s Web Platform Installer, upgrading PHP on a Windows server with IIS is as simple as a few clicks.

-Behind Cloud Sites, racks full of both Linux and Windows servers power over 100,000 sites and applications.
-Every Windows-based page is served from clusters built and optimized especially for Windows, and every Linux-based page is served from clusters built and optimized especially for Linux.
+Standing behind our Liquid Web Cloud Sites product, are server racks full of both powerful and stable Linux and Windows servers which power well over 100,000 sites and applications.
+Every Windows-based package is served from these clusters that are built and optimized especially for Windows.
+All Linux-based packages are also served from these same brawny server clusters created and specifically optimized for Linux.
 We use advanced load balancing technologies to automatically detect the type of technology you are running and route each request to the proper pool of servers.